kitamura-felipe/covid19/README.md

-# An explainable risk predictor of COVID-19 outcomes
+# A model for COVID-19 prognostication in the Brazilian population: a retrospective multicenter study

 Contributors: